OPM/ResInsight/Documentation/UsersGuide/CaseGroupsAndStatistics.md

 - **Percentile Setup**: Selects whether to calculate percentiles, what method and what percentile levels should be used.
 Turning this off speeds up the calculations.
 - **Well Data Source Case**: This option selects which set of **Simulation Wells** to be shown along with the statistical results.
 You can select one of the **Source Cases**.

->##### Percentile Methods
+##### Percentile Methods

->
->Three Percentile methods are implemented:
+Three Percentile methods are implemented:

->
->- **Interpolated Observation**
+- **Interpolated Observation**
->The values are sorted, and the two observations representing the probabilities closest to the percentile are interpolated to find the value for the percentile.
+The values are sorted, and the two observations representing the probabilities closest to the percentile are interpolated to find the value for the percentile.
 This is the default method.
->- **Nearest Observation**
+- **Nearest Observation**
->The values are sorted, and the first observation representing a probability higher or equal to the percentile probability is selected as the value for the percentile.
+The values are sorted, and the first observation representing a probability higher or equal to the percentile probability is selected as the value for the percentile.
 This method is by some considered to be statistically more puristic.
->- **Histogram based estimate**
+- **Histogram based estimate**
->A histogram is created and the percentile is calculated based on the histogram.
+A histogram is created and the percentile is calculated based on the histogram.
 This method will be faster when having a large number of realizations, because no value sorting is involved.
 You would however need several hundred realizations before this method should be considered.
->

 #### Viewing the results
 When the computation is complete, you have to create a 3D View on the **Statistics Case** to view the results.
 Use the Context menu available by right clicking the **Statistics Case** to create it.